dev-ay/LiveProject/README.md

 3436 Round event start and end times to the nearest 15 minute increments:

 > Details:
-> -Date pickers in browsers such as Edge do not restrict time values.
+>   - Date pickers in browsers such as Edge do not restrict time values.
 Therefore, when the user attempts to save an event, round the times to the nearest 15 minute increments.
-> -For browsers that do support value control, such as Chrome, cause time to change 15 minutes at a time.
+> \ \ - For browsers that do support value control, such as Chrome, cause time to change 15 minutes at a time.